TianshunD/JAVA-Web/README.md

 # JAVA-Web
-Web development code using java & HTML and some practice cases
+Web development code using java & HTML & Bootstrap & JQuery and some practice cases